joydeepsarkar99/Scratch_Text_Editor/README.md

 --> The project involves building a text editor in Java, using Java Swing for creating a graphical user interface.

---> The text editor will have a window (frame) with a menu bar, consisting of two menus - file menu, edit menu and view menu.
+--> The text editor will have a window (frame) with a menu bar, consisting of three menus - file menu, edit menu and view menu.

 --> The file menu will have features like new window, save file and open file.